ccd0/4chan-x/README.md

 **Private browsing**: By default, 4chan X remembers your last read post in a thread and which posts were made by you, even if you are in private browsing / incognito mode.
 If you want to turn this off, uncheck the `Remember Last Read Post` and `Remember Your Posts` options in the settings panel.
 You can clear all 4chan browsing history saved by 4chan X by resetting your settings.

-**HTTPS**: 4chan X currently shares your settings and post history between the HTTP and HTTPS versions of 4chan.
-If you are concerned about protecting your privacy against a man-in-the-middle attack, you should disable 4chan X on the HTTP version of 4chan and/or install [HTTPS Everywhere](https://www.eff.org/https-everywhere).

 ## Install

 ### Firefox